maestroaspect/mystreampro/README.md

 ## Building Instructions

 These instructions will guide you through the process of building MyStreamPro from the source code.
-Building MyStreamPro allows you to customize the viewer and adapt it to your specific needs.
+Building MyStreamPro follows the same process as [compiling firestorm](https://wiki.firestormviewer.org/fs_compiling_firestorm), enabling you to customize the viewer and tailor it to your specific requirements.

 ### Prerequisites

-Before you begin, make sure you have the following prerequisites installed on your system, which are common to the Firestorm Viewer:
+Before you begin, make sure you have the following prerequisites installed on your system:

 **Windows**:
 - [Visual Studio](https://visualstudio.microsoft.com/downloads/) (Visual Studio 2017 or later).